Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 Entrance to the Luxor Temple

 The photo below to the left was taken looking directly up at the Luxor Temple’s remaining obelisk.
-To the right is one of the two colossal statues of Rameses II seated near the entrance to the temple.
+To the right is one of the two colossal statues of Rameses II seated near the entrance.

 Looking Up at the Luxor Temple's Remaining Obelisk